BenBrostoff/draftfast/README.md

 If you're not a Mac user, after downloading the CSV data and placing it in its proper location:

-<pre><code>python manage-dups.py</pre></code>
+<pre><code>python prepare_data.py</pre></code>

-Next, pass in the current week to the script, scrape data from FantasyPros and allow for some mismatched data between the two sources:
+Next, scrape data from FantasyPros or Rotogrinders and allow for some mismatched data between the two sources:
-<pre><code>python optimize.py -mp 100 -s y</pre></code>
+<pre><code>python optimize.py -mp 100 -s y -source rotogrinders</pre></code>

-One important note here is that passing in <code>y</code> for the scrape option will create <code>fantasy-pros.csv</code>.
+One important note here is that passing in <code>y</code> for the scrape option will create <code>current-projections.csv</code>.
 However, once you've scraped once, there's no need to do again.

 ## Optimization Options